 Remember, GPS receiver does not help you with maps on its own.
 A map generally contains all the places embedded in it along with latitude and longitude information.

 Most companies today sell the maps along with their application to show the navigation user screens.

 Once you download and install the maps and the application, you don’t need an internet connection on mobile i.e. no data charges would apply at the time of searching for locations while travelling.

-Google maps is FREE to use but unfortunately they do not allow downloading of their maps.
-Hence, you can’t access them offline or without internet as of now.
-So, if you actually use Google maps to find directions using your own GPS receiver, it uses your mobile internet connection to download maps on the go and show you directions.
+If not downloaded, and you use Google maps to find directions using your own FREE GPS receiver (installed in your smartphone) using your mobile internet connection to get maps on the go and show you directions.

 What if I use GPS while travelling in another country?
 Will it cost something in roaming?